 The grassy river flats of the Caples and Greenstone Valleys are private farmland.
 Please respect this, and stay on the tracks which follow the forest edge.
 Do not disturb stock.
 The forest is a Stewardship Area managed by the Department of Conservation.
 Fiordland National Park begins at the southern end of Lake McKellar.

-The superb diversity of natural features in this area was recognised internationally with the establishment, in 1991 of the Te Wāhipounamu-South West New Zealand World Heritage Area.
-World Heritage status means this part of New Zealand has been recognised as being among the world's foremost natural landscapes.
+The superb diversity of natural features in this area is recognised internationally with the establishment of the Te Wāhipounamu-South West New Zealand World Heritage Area.

 View the Greenstone Caples Track brochure (PDF, 1900K).